Development

 - All Fuji films, as well as expired material from Kodak, usually produce distorted and dull colors in C-41

-One advantage is that C-41 developing kits are available everywhere and are relatively inexpensive.
-After all, you can also develop your normal color films with a C-41 kit.
+One advantage is that C-41 development kits are widely available and relatively inexpensive.
+You can also use a C-41 kit to develop your normal color films.

 Basically, all available C-41 kits are suitable.
 If you want to save some time, buy a kit in which the two steps Bleach and Fix are combined as Blix.